FireEagle97/py_proj_s3_42022/README.md

 ## Project status
-All requirements have been met, excepted for the messaging app.
+All requirements except messaging app have been met.